 Here, you can spend the day relaxing on a hammock enjoying volcanic views, take a jetski out, or go for a swim.

-Getting to Lake Coatepeque in 2021
+Getting to Lake Coatepeque

 Remember how I said getting around El Salvador is tough in 2021?
 As we couldn’t find a shared shuttle, we hired a private driver to get us from the Ruta de las Flores to the lake.
 Cost: $65.
 And we definitely searched around.